Newgrange Winter Solstice

 A perfect sunrise to illuminate the passage and chamber at Newgrange

-The solstice lottery winners experiencing a wonderful sunrise in the Newgrange chamber while the people outside waited patiently for their turn to enter the chamber
+The solstice lottery winners experiencing a wonderful sunrise in the Newgrange chamber while the people

 The sunbeam retreating from the passage at Newgrange